MIPPL/nephele-org-website/public/content/developers/docs/scaling/index.md

 - Multiple solutions can help reduce the overall congestion on any one part of the network, and also prevents single points of failure.
 - The whole is greater than the sum of its parts.
 Different solutions can exist and work in harmony, allowing for an exponential effect on future transaction speed and throughput.
-- Not all solutions require utilizing the Ethereum consensus algorithm directly, and alternatives can offer benefits that would otherwise be difficult to obtain.
+- Not all solutions require utilizing the Nephele consensus algorithm directly, and alternatives can offer benefits that would otherwise be difficult to obtain.
-- No one scaling solution is enough to fulfill the [Ethereum vision](/roadmap/vision/).
+- No one scaling solution is enough to fulfill the [Nephele vision](/roadmap/vision/).

 ## More of a visual learner? {#visual-learner}